Data Layer: HYDROGRAPHY (DLG)

 Limitations: Data should always be used at the scale appropriate to the application.
 The USGS makes every effort to achieve a high level of accuracy in all of its published products.
 An important aim of its accuracy control program is to meet the U.S. National Map Accuracy Standards.
 These standards vary with scale; for example, 1:24,000-scale data will be much more spatially accurate than data at the 1:100,000-scale.
 If the degree of precision is very important to the application, check the above reference to make sure the data being used are appropriate.

 Spatial Data Transfer Standard (SDTS) - There are some tools now available to convert Hydrography data in the SDTS format into other formats.
 Some of the tools work for the line, as well as the polygon, coverage; others only work on the line data.
-The SDTS tools are undergoing further development, and new tools will be posted when they are ready.

 |Approval Date||January 14, 1999|